stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Connect power and encoder cables from motors to controllers.
 #.
-Connect power and CAN cables from controllers Pupper PCB
+Connect power and CAN cables from controllers to Pupper PCB.
+Make sure the CAN cables go into the same row (row near the Teensy).
 #.
+Set the new motor controllers to have different IDs.
+We use 1, 2, and 3.
+#.
 Run your PD control on the two additional motors with some target position.

 [insert pic of compeleted setup]

 Step 10.
 Assemble the three motors into a robot arm!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+#.
+We like to insert a screw driver with a 3mm diameter shank into the 3D printed part hole and then into the hole in the shaft to align them before inserting the bolt.

 [Gabrael adds assembly video]